 Jamie A. Rosen

-Jamie A. Rosen is an Associate at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara, Wolf & Carone, LLP.
+Jamie A. Rosen is a Partner at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara, Wolf & Carone, LLP.
 Ms. Rosen is admitted to practice law in the State of New York and New Jersey.

-Ms. Rosen was selected as one of the 2018 Outstanding Women in Law - Emerging Leaders by the Maurice A. Deane School of Law at Hofstra University.
-She has been designated as a "Rising Star" in New York Health Care Law by "Super Lawyers" since 2017.
+Ms. Rosen was selected as one of the 2018 Outstanding Women in Law- Emerging Leaders by the Maurice A. Deane School of Law at Hofstra University.
+She was designated as a "Rising Star" in New York Health Care Law by "Super Lawyers" since 2017 and has been selected as a Best Lawyers “Ones to Watch” for Elder and Health Care Law since 2021.

+Ms. Rosen has co-authored articles that are published in professional journals and newspapers including the Nassau Lawyer, NYSBA Elder and Special Needs Law Journal, NYSBA Health Law Journal, NYSBA Real Property Law Journal, The Journal of Criminal Law and Criminology of the Northwestern University School of Law, Family Court Review, NYSBA Family Law Review, the New York Law Journal, and The Risk Management Quarterly.
 Ms. Rosen was a Guest Editor for the Family Court Review Special Issue on Mental Illness in the Family published in January 2016.
-Ms. Rosen also received attribution for her contributions to numerous articles that are published in professional journals and newspapers including the Nassau Lawyer, NYSBA Elder and Special Needs Law Journal, NYSBA Health Law Journal, The Journal of Criminal Law and Criminology of the Northwestern University School of Law, Family Court Review, NYSBA Family Law Review, the New York Law Journal, and The Risk Management Quarterly.
+Ms. Rosen is also a frequent lecturer on various mental health issues, guardianship matters and related topics.

-Ms. Rosen is an Adjunct Professor at the Maurice A. Deane School of Law at Hofstra University since Fall 2015, instructing a group of second year law students enrolled in "Foundational Lawyering Skills".
+Ms. Rosen is an Adjunct Professor at the Maurice A. Deane School of Law at Hofstra University, co-teaching Law & Psychiatry in Spring 2020.
+She was also an Alumni Instructor to a group of second year law students enrolled in the skills course “Foundational Lawyering Skills” from 2015 to 2018.

 - New Jersey